 7. Filters (UV, ND, Polarizing)

-If you’ve never used filters on your lenses before, let me do a quick rundown of how filters work, different types of filters, and how to choose a filter that’ll fit your lens.
+If you’ve never used filters on your lenses before, let me do a quick rundown of how filters work, different types of filters, and how to choose a filter that’ll fit your Fujifilm camera lens.

 What do filters do?
 Fundamentally, filters cut out different kinds of light.
 A UV filter cuts out UV light, whereas an ND filter cuts out a certain amount of light, and a polarizing filter helps you get an evenly exposed photo during broad daylight.
 But all of them cut out some kind of light from reaching the sensor of your lens.
+Some people are worried about filters affecting your image quality, but the good ones will have little to no effect.

 Here’s how a typical UV filter might look: